cxw42/TabFern/index.md

    from the tree, hit the delete icon (red X,
    ![image](https://raw.githubusercontent.com/cxw42/TabFern/master/assets/icons/cross.png)).

+     - If you accidentally delete a window, look on the main menu (bottom-right of the TabFern window --- see next section).
+       There will be a "Restore last deleted" option that will bring the tabs back.

+ - To change the text size in the TabFern window, click into the window, then hit Control+Plus for larger or Control+Minus for smaller.
+This is the normal Google Chrome browser zoom.

- - Windows you do not expressly save will not be saved when you exit!
+ - Note: windows you do not expressly save will not be saved when you exit!
    I am open to discussion of better ways to handle this.

 # Backup and Restore